This Is Why Trump's Tax Reform Won't Matter For Growth

 The facts remain that government expenditures on defense as a percentage of the size of the economy and as a percentage of total tax revenue are at 60-year, 70-year lows.

-Although I am attempting to make this an apolitical research note on the merits and the possibility of successful tax reform, it would be impossible to cover that topic accurately without addressing the biggest fiscal budget issue of entitlement spending including that of social security.
+Although I am attempting to make this an apolitical research note on the merits and the possibility of successful tax reform, it would be impossible to cover that topic accurately without addressing the biggest fiscal budget issue of entitlement spending, including that of social security.

 Government transfer payments have exploded over the past 60 years to a point where the government transfer payments are getting close to the range of 100% of tax revenue.